hamlet-io/docs/docs/learn/layers/product.md

 title: The Product
 ---

-A Product is an operational service that has its own lifecycle, often aligning with a organsation Project.
+A Product is an operational service that has its own life-cycle and represents a single system.

 We're going to use it to represent a basic phone directory website for our "Acme Inc" organisation.